Original newspaper scan

 E Dielë, 18 shkurt 1996

-The danger of a communist comeback must be viewed in economic terms
+The danger of a communist comeback should be seen in economic terms

 Evropa Lindore Shqipëri Lindje

-The campaign has begun, it remains to be declared
+The campaign has started, it remains to be declared

-For the past 10 days, Mr. Meksi, accompanied by ministers and PD officials, has been holding campaign meetings in various districts of the country to explain the reforms and achievements over the past four years.
-The campaign has begun, it remains to be declared For the past 10 days, Mr. Meksi, accompanied by ministers and PD officials, has been holding campaign meetings in various districts of the country to explain the reforms and achievements over the past four years.
-The chronicle does not hide the request being made to vote once again for the PD.
-Although unannounced, the campaign has begun.
+For the past 10 days, Mr. Meksi, accompanied by PD ministers and officials, has been holding electoral meetings in various districts of the country to explain the reforms and achievements over the past four years.
+The report does not hide the request being made to vote again for the PD.
+Although unannounced, the campaign has started.
 After Përmet, Arb[n]ori stopped yesterday in Shkodër, while a few days earlier Berisha stopped in Berat.
-It is a positive thing to see both the prime minister and the ministers holding mass meetings with the people if only because they are also deputies.
-It would be even better if every party did this during the three years of PD’s mandate, and not only on the eve of elections.
-With the declaration of the campaign, both Prime Minister Meksi and Parliament Speaker Arbnori, along with the PD minister-deputies, must come forward as candidates for PD deputies and ask the people’s vote again.
-Their work during the four-year mandate has already been passed by the PD through the filter of the electorate’s judgment.
+It is a positive thing to see the prime minister and the ministers holding mass meetings with the people, if for nothing else than the fact that they are also deputies.
+It would be even better if every party did this during the three years of the PD mandate, not only on the eve of elections.
+With the campaign’s launch, both Prime Minister Meksi and Parliament Speaker Arbnori, as well as PD ministers and deputies, must come forward as candidates for PD deputies and ask for the people’s vote again.
+Their work during the four-year mandate, the PD has now passed through the filter of the electorate’s judgment.

 In this issue